Kids will love this easy Optical Illusion Science Experiment with free printable!

 I love introducing hands-on science activities to kids so that they can experiment, think and ponder all those wonderful questions they love to ask to stump their parents ;)

-There are a number of easy ways to learn with science -- many of them arise from the questions the kids have about things they see happening in their world.
-Some questions are easily answered with a fun & quick experiement.
-For some ideas about how to introduce every day science concepts, try a few of these fun ways to teach kids about science.
+There are a number of easy ways to learn with science -- many of them arise from the questions the kids have about things they see happening in the world around them.
+For fun ideas about how to introduce every day science concepts, try a few of these fun ways to teach kids about science.

-Create an Optical Illusion
+Optical Illusion Science Experiment

 My kids have always been crazy over the optical illusions they see in books and very intrigued in how it's done.

 An optical illusion is a visual image that can be perceived differently depending on how you look at it.
 We say it's a picture that tricks your mind.